Top Ten Most Innovative Music Artists

 They were also able to transform and do a complete 180 from their early '60s selves.
 If you want to hear innovation, just listen to the entire Sgt.
 Pepper's album.
 Game over.

-The Beach Boys The Beach Boys are an American pop rock band formed in Hawthorne, California in 1961.
-The group's original lineup consisted of brothers Brian, Dennis, and Carl Wilson, their cousin Mike Love, and their friend Al Jardine.
+The Beach Boys The Beach Boys are an American pop rock band formed in Hawthorne, California, in 1961.
+The original lineup included brothers Brian, Dennis, and Carl Wilson, their cousin Mike Love, and their friend Al Jardine.
+They are widely recognized for their vocal harmonies and innovative studio work, especially... read more

 Interesting seeing them in 2nd place.
 They're usually so overlooked.
 No idea why higgsboson thinks Brian Wilson is a lyrical genius since he didn't write lyrics most of the time, but he was definitely the single greatest musical innovator of the 20th century.
 The Beatles would not have gone where they did without The Beach Boys.
 They definitely deserve the top spot, but seeing them in 2nd is also great.
 (Good Vibrations is 35th on the best songs list.
 That's how much love The Beach Boys usually get.)